Adventures of Superman (TV series): Main characters

+Recurring characters include Phillips Tead as Professor Pepperwinkle, Sterling Holloway as Professor Oscar Quinn, Danny Sue Nolan, Aline Towne, and Almira Sessions as Miss Bacharach, and Everett Glass as Professor Lucerne.

 Special appearances

-Tris Coffin; Herb Vigran; John Eldredge, best known as Harry Archer on Meet Corliss Archer (1954); Philip Van Zandt; and Ben Welden made multiple appearances over the course of the show, always as different villains.
+Tris Coffin (who was best known for his role as Jeff King in Republic Pictures' King of the Rocket Men from 1949); Herb Vigran; John Eldredge, best known as Harry Archer on Meet Corliss Archer (1954); Philip Van Zandt; and Ben Welden made multiple appearances over the course of the show, always as different villains.

-Actors who landed Superman guest appearances early in their careers include:
+Actors who made Superman guest appearances early in their careers include: